 Before and After Videos

 Some skills you can record a before and after video when the task itself takes a long time to complete.
-So you can see how a car is running before had and after it has been tuned to show the results of the work.
+So you can see how a car is running before it has had a tune up and after it has been tuned to show the results of the work.

 Audio Recording

 The best way for a musician to show their skills is an audio recording or for someone to show their ability speaking a new language.
 This can also be used to get the student to explain a process they have learned about in there own words.
-This can also be used to show any other verbal skills.
 Since everyone’s voice is unique this makes for a great form off evidence.

 Time Lapse Photography